This post about the celiac disease diet contains affiliate links.

 - Most dairy products such as yogurt, milk and cheese

-- Gluten-free whole grains, like brown and wild rice, quinoa and buckwheat (and oats that are certified gluten-free)
+- Gluten-free whole grains, including white, brown and wild rice, quinoa, millet and buckwheat (and oats that are certified gluten-free)

-- Eggs – preferably organic and pasture raised
+- Eggs – preferably organic and free-range or pasture-raised

 - All fish – especially wild caught fatty fish like salmon and shellfish